MiguelSanLeon/Rock-Paper-Scissors-Lizard-Spock/README.md

 * My family, for their support and patience during the design and development process.

-* My tutor, Marcel, for all his guidance, comments and constructives ideas for the project.
+* My tutor, Marcel, for all his guidance, comments and constructive ideas for the project.

 * Jose Sanchez, he inspired me with his rpsls project in some important ideas for the design